 Human motion is characterized as being smooth, efficient and adaptive to the state of the environment.
-In recent years a lot of work has been done in the fields of robotics and computer animation to capture, analyze and synthesize this movement with different purposes [1-3].
+In recent years a lot of work has been done in the fields of robotics and computer animation to capture, analyze and synthesize this movement with different purposes [1, 2, 3].
 In robotics there has been a large body of research concerning humanoid robots.
 These robots are designed to have a one to one mapping to the joints of the human body but are still less flexible.
 The ultimate goal is to develop a humanoid robot that is able to react and move in its environment like a human being.
 So far the work that has been done is concerned with learning single gestures like drumming or pole balancing which involves restricted movements primitives in a simple environment or a preprogrammed movement sequence like a dance.
 An example where more adaptivity is needed would be a humanoid tennis robot which, given its current position and pose and the trajectory of the incoming ball, is able to move in a human-like way to intercept it.
-This idea enables us to categorize human movement learning from simple to complex as follows: (A) Imitate a simple gesture, (B) learn a sequence of gestures to form a more complex movement, (C) generalize movement over the range allowed by the human body, and (D) learn different classes of movement specialized for specific tasks (e.g. grasping, pulling, etc.).
+This idea enables us to categorize human movement learning from simple to complex as follows: (A) Imitate a simple gesture, (B) learn a sequence of gestures to form a more complex movement, (C) generalize movement over the range allowed by the human body, and (D) learn different classes of movement specialized for specific tasks (e.g. grasping, pulling, etc.), (E) generalize movement to other bodies with different geometries.

-This paper introduces two small applications for learning movement of type (C) and (D).
+This report introduces two small applications for learning movement of type (C),(D) and (E).
 The learning components of the proposed model are not by themselves new.
 Our contribution is presenting a supervised learning algorithm which learns to imitate human movement that is specifically more adaptive to constraints and tasks than other models.
 This also has the potential to be used for motion tracking where more diverse changes in movement occur.
-We will call the state of the environment and the body which affects the movement as constraint space.
-This may be as simple as object positions which we must reach or avoid, a target body pose or more complex attributes such as the object's orientation and size when grabbing it.
+We will call the state of the environment and the body which affects the movement as constraint space .
+Constraint space describes any environmental conditions that affect the movement.
+This may be as simple as object positions which we must reach or avoid, a target body pose or more complex attributes such as the object's orientation and size when grasping it.
 The first case we present is generating realistic trajectories of a simple kinematic chain representing a human arm.
-These trajectories are adapted to a constraint space which consists of start and end positions of the arm as shown in fig. 4.
+These trajectories are adapted to a constraint space which consists of start and end pose of the arm as shown in Figure 5.
 The second case demonstrates how the learning algorithm can be adapted to the specific task of avoiding an obstacle where the position of the obstacle varies.
-The third case demonstrates how hand grabbing can be adapted to different object sizes and orientations.
+The third case demonstrates how hand grasping can be adapted to different object sizes and orientations.

-The model accomplishes this by aligning trajectories.
-A trajectory is the sequence of body poses which change in time from the start to the end of a movement.
+The model accomplishes this by aligning trajectories .
+A trajectory is the sequence of body poses which change in time from the start pose to the end pose of a movement.
 Aligning trajectories is done by scaling and rotation transforms in angular space which minimizes the distance between similar poses between trajectories.
 After alignment we can analyze their deformation modes which describe the principal variations of the shape of trajectories.
 The constraint space is mapped to these deformation modes using a topological map.